 Latinx Heritage Month, which runs from mid-September to mid-October, is celebrated at Berkeley to honor the contributions, history and culture of people of Latin American descent.
 In celebration of Latinx Heritage Month 2019, the EECS department is sharing profiles of some of our faculty from the Latinx spectrum.

 I was born and grew up in Santurce, a region of San Juan, Puerto Rico.
 My mom was from Kentucky, my dad from Puerto Rico.
 My dad was a descendant of some notable Puerto Ricans, particularly the poet and playwright Alejandro Tapia y Rivera, after whom a theater in San Juan is named, Bailey K. […]

 During the first hundred years at UC Berkeley women students and faculty were minimally present in science and engineering.
 By 1870, in its second year, the Faculty Senate proposed to the Regents the admission of women “on equal basis with men.”
 The Regents voted unanimously and next year Berkeley opened the door to eight women […]

-Women’s History Month, held in March, honors the contributions of women in history, culture and society.
+Women’s History Month (WHM), held in March, honors the contributions of women in history, culture and society.
 EECS WHM Berkeley EECS Women’s History Month (EECS WHM) is a celebration held during Women’s History Month to recognize women, both past and present, in the fields of electrical engineering (EE) and computer science (CS).
-The goal of EECS […]
+The goal of […]

 Black History Month, held in February, is an annual celebration of achievements by African Americans and a time to recognize the central role of blacks in U.S. history.